cellml/libcellml/docs/dev_building.rst

   -DLibXml2_DIR="C:\Program Files\libxml2 2.9.6\lib\cmake"

 to the configuration command.
 This assumes that the recommended LibXml2 binaries have been installed to the default location ``C:\Program Files\libxml2 2.9.6``.

-Please note that this method will _only_ work with the 64-bit `LibXml2 <https://github.com/OpenCMISS-Dependencies/libxml2/releases>`_ installer provided from the OpenCMISS repository; other sources or precompiled 32-bit binaries will not work.
+Please note that libCellML will _only_ work with a 64-bit installation of libxml2.
+A pre-built 64-bit installer is available from the `OpenCMISS repository <https://github.com/OpenCMISS-Dependencies/libxml2/releases>`_; 32-bit binaries or 32-bit builds will not work.

 Windows CMake-GUI
 +++++++++++++++++